-Horsemanship Program: The horsemanship program, available in New Hampshire, is designed to help campers develop skills in riding, horsemanship, grooming, safety, and care of the horses.
+Horsemanship Program: The horsemanship program is designed to help campers develop skills in riding, horsemanship, grooming, safety, and care of the horses.
 Our staff instructors are certified by the Certified Horsemanship Association.
-Campers must be at leasst 10 years of age to register and participate in this activity.
-Registration is on a first-come-first-served basis and is limited to 30 participants per two-week session.
-The cost is \$ 120 for two weeks and \$ 220 for four weeks.
+Campers must be at least 10 years of age to register and participate in this activity.
+Registration is on a first-come-first-served basis and is limited to 32 participants per two-week session.
+The cost is \$ 145 for two weeks.
 Please note:

 - No refunds or adjustments are allowed after the Camp session begins. - Riding boots or approved shoes (smooth sole and 1/2'' heels) and long pants must be worn at all times when at the stables.
-Safety helmets are provided by the camp. - Riders will be scheduled for five rides per week.
-If the camper misses a lesson due to weather or a special trip, he or she will have the opportunity to receive one make-up lesson per week.
-If the camper forgot/decided not to attend a lesson, the rider will not receive a make-up lesson.
-The Riding Director keeps records of all attendance. - Riders are placed in classes according to skill level. - All riders must obey the rules and regulations established by the riding instructors for stable and ring areas. - Campers are allowed near the stables only during a scheduled riding lesson or a free period, with the Riding Director's consent.
+Safety helmets are provided by the camp. - Riders will be scheduled for five rides per week. - Riders are placed in classes according to skill level. - All riders must obey the rules and regulations established by the riding instructors for stable and ring areas. - Campers are allowed near the stables only during a scheduled riding lesson, with the Riding Director's consent.

 Camp Brookwoods and Deer Run staff seeks to provide quality instruction in a safe environment.
 The horsemanship program has been developed based on safety codes, regulations, and camp standards in mind.
-To reserve a place in the riding program, please complete the form in the back of this handbook or apply on-line.
+To reserve a place in the riding program, please complete the form available online or with the QR code in the back of this handbook.